lmiller1990/lachlan-miller.me/markdown/esnext-pipelines.md

   |> console.log //=> 10
 ```

 You also get flexibility similar to that offered by partial application by using a callback.
 Neat.
 This one feels the cleanest to me and is my favorite of the two "advanced" pipeline proposals.
+You can combine it with partial application to get even more concise code.

 ## How Functional Can We Get?